DoctorLai/markdown-html-converter/README.md

 You can try the live demo of this tool at [Github Page: Markdown-to-HTML Converter](https://doctorlai.github.io/markdown-html-converter/)

+Here is a similar [markdown/html previewer](https://helloacm.com/markdown/) online tool with Markdown API that was developed a while ago.

 ## Installation

 To run the tool locally: